Evolution of Preferences in Multiple Populations: Conclusion

 \section{Conclusion}

-While an asymmetric game is a realistic representation of most contests, it is virtually ignored in the literature on the evolution of preferences.
-In this paper, we extend the single-population model of DEY to the multi-population model, where players have fixed positions, have fixed roles, and may have different action sets.
-Compared to the method of embedding interactions in a larger symmetric game, we define evolutionary stability in the weak sense.
+While an asymmetric game played by players from distinct populations is a realistic representation of many human interactions, it is virtually ignored in the literature on the evolution of preferences.
+In this paper, we extend the single-population model of DEY to the multi-population model, where players have fixed roles and may have different action sets.
+We define multi-population evolutionary stability by applying the concept of a two-species ESS introduced in \citet{rCre:scegt}.
+Our stability criterion is weaker than the one derived from \citet{pTay:essttp} (or \citet{rSel:nessaac}), and it can accommodate many different degrees of observability.

-We analyze whether the analogous results of DEY remain valid.
-When preferences are unobservable, the same results can be achieved with these two setups: any stable outcome is a Nash equilibrium; a strict Nash equilibrium outcome must be stable.
-When preferences are observable, DEY showed that stability implies efficiency; efficient strict equilibria are stable.
+We study the basic features of preference evolution under multi-population matching, and analyze whether the analogous results of DEY remain valid.
+When preferences are unobservable, the same results can be achieved: any stable outcome is a Nash equilibrium; a (quasi-)strict Nash equilibrium outcome must be stable.
+When preferences are observable, DEY showed that stability implies efficiency; efficient strict Nash equilibria are stable.
 For two-player objective games, we can obtain the same results by substituting Pareto efficiency for efficiency.
-As the number of players increases, it is worth noting that although the necessary condition for stability holds for any $n$-player game, the sufficient condition for stability is no longer valid.
-We therefore characterize a stronger equilibrium concept, namely, the aggregate strong Nash equilibrium.
-Finally, DEY showed that for pure-strategy outcomes, their results are robust to the introduction of partial observability, except that strict Nash equilibria may fail to be stable under almost no observability.
-We also obtain the same conclusions with the exception that a weakly Pareto-efficient strategy profile may be a stable outcome when observability is almost perfect.
+As the number $n$ of players in a match increases, the necessity result holds for any $n$-player game.
+But it is worth noting that the sufficient condition for stability is no longer valid.
+To solve this, we define a stronger equilibrium concept, namely, the strict union Nash equilibrium.
+As revealed in Examples~\ref{exam:20171130} and~\ref{exam:20150603}, such strengthening is a natural method of ensuring the existence of stable outcomes.
+Finally, DEY showed that for pure-strategy outcomes, their results are robust to the introduction of partial observability, except that strict Nash equilibria may fail to be stable under almost-no observability.
+We also have the same conclusions as DEY have, with the exception that a weakly Pareto-efficient strategy profile may be a stable outcome when observability is almost perfect.